Secret Santa at Antarctica's Scott Base - NZ Herald

 "Losing a year of research for some scientists is really difficult," she said.

-"This year we've managed to find ways for them to head south and to do their work, and for some of them, we've managed to pull data remotely.
+"This year, we've managed to find ways for them to head south and do their work, and for some of them, we've managed to pull data remotely.
 This season feels much more like a normal season."

-The ageing Ross Island research station will be replaced with three interconnected buildings and its wind farm upgraded, as part of a $344 million redevelopment.
+The ageing Ross Island research station will be replaced with three interconnected buildings and its wind farm upgraded as part of a $344 million redevelopment.

 The new base will be built at the port of Timaru and shipped to Antarctica in eight modules, where it will replace the old station at Pram Point.